 2020: Leyb Rubinlicht Award in Yiddish Literature, Leyvik House (Tel Aviv).

-Note 1: Individual stories have appeared in periodicals in Lithuanian, Polish, and Russian translation.
+Note 1: Individual stories have appeared in periodicals in Lithuanian, Polish, and Belarusian translation.
 Several of these are linked on the author’s website.

 Note 2: A compilation of (scanned) book reviews on the four published Yiddish volumes is in progress and will in due course be added to this page.